 Fixed Income Securities Risk: The Fund invests in fixed income securities and is therefore subject to the risk that the prices of, and the income generated by, fixed income securities held by the Fund may decline significantly and/or rapidly in response to adverse issuer, geopolitical, regulatory, general economic and market conditions, or other developments, such as regional or global economic stability (including terrorism, pandemic and related geopolitical risks), interest rate fluctuations, and those events directly involving the issuers that may cause broad changes in market value, public perceptions concerning those developments, and adverse investor sentiment.
 These events may lead to periods of volatility, which may be exacerbated by changes in bond market size and structure.
-In addition, adverse market events may lead to increased shareholder redemptions, which could cause the Fund to experience a loss when selling securities to meet redemption requests by shareholders.
+In addition, adverse market events may lead to increased shareholder redemption requests by shareholders.
 The Fund's investments in fixed income securities may be subject to unusual liquidity issues and, in some cases, credit downgrades and increased likelihood of default.
-In addition, adverse market events may lead to increased redemptions by Fund shareholders, which could cause the Fund to experience a loss when selling securities to meet redemption requests by its shareholders.
+In addition, adverse market events may lead to increased redemptions by Fund shareholders, which could cause the Fund to experience a loss when selling securities to meet redemptions by Fund shareholders.